 All cottages are available for long winter lets.

-Prices include good quality bed linen, towels, tea towels etc.
+Prices include good quality bed linen, bath and pool towels, tea towels.

-To reserve the Property, you can either contact us by filling out the enquiry form below or by telephone on 0033 (0)5 59 38 25 31 and your reservation will be held for 10 working days, allowing time for you to complete and sign the booking form and return it together with payment of the initial non-refundable deposit (25% of the total rent due).
-Following receipt of the booking form and deposit, we will send a confirmation invoice and statement.
-This is the formal acceptance of the booking.
+To reserve the Property please contact us by filling out the enquiry form below and we will contact you to confirm availability and send a booking form.
+Your reservation will be held for 10 working days, allowing time for you to complete and sign the booking form and return it together with payment of the initial non-refundable deposit (25% of the total rent due).
+Following receipt of the booking form and deposit, we will send a confirmation which acts as the formal acceptance of the booking.

 The balance of the rent together with the security deposit (see clause 5) is payable not less than six weeks before the start of the rental period.
 If payment is not received by the due date, we reserve the right to give notice in writing that the reservation is cancelled.
 You will remain liable to pay the balance of the rent unless we are able to re-let the Property.
 In this event clause 6 of these booking conditions will apply.
 Reservations made within ten weeks of the start of the rental period require full payment at the time of booking.